Making an online multiplayer game with Godot and Nakama

 Now that we have all of that out of the way, we can start the game and synchronize the game state on all of the clients, using exactly the same techniques as you’d use with Godot’s High-level Multiplayer API.

-There’s loads of other tutorials about making online multiplayer games in Godot that go into those techniques in depth, you just need to translate from Godot’s High-level Multiplayer API to the custom RPC system we setup here.
+There’s loads of other tutorials about making online multiplayer games in Godot that go into those techniques in depth, you just need to translate from Godot’s High-level Multiplayer API to the custom RPC system we set up here.
 Beyond that, there’s nothing really Nakama-specific about it!

 However, for the sake of completeness, we’ll go over a couple of the highlights in how “Fish Game” synchronizes the game state.